 Features

-- Define glossary terms with short and long forms, descriptions, and grouping.
+- Define glossary terms with short and long forms, descriptions, and grouping

-- Supports modifiers to adjust how terms are displayed (capitalize, pluralize, etc.).
+- Supports modifiers to adjust how terms are displayed (capitalize, pluralize, etc.)

-- Generates a formatted glossary section with backlinks to term occurrences in the document.
+- Generates a formatted glossary section with backlinks to term occurrences

 Usage